 Hemp, however, contains less than 0.2% THC content, and is therefore the plant that is used for all industrial purposes and the vast majority of CBD products.

-This level of THC presence is so low, that it is not plausible that anybody will experience any psychoactive effects from products made from the hemp plant.
+This level of THC present inn hemp is so low, that it is not plausible that anybody will experience any intoxicating effects from products made from the hemp plant.

 CBD oil can be made from either the marijuana plant or the hemp plant, but CBD products available in the UK will always be made from industrial hemp, as marijuana remains illegal.

 Hemp oil is often used interchangeably for CBD oil, but it can also be used by companies retailing products without any CBD content.